JeremieMelo/jeremiemelo.github.io/_pages/about.md

   - /about.html
 ---

-<mark style="background-color: #FFFFC0">I am currently on the 2022-2023 academic job market and looking for tenure-track assistant professor position openings.</mark>
+<mark style="background-color: #FFFFC0">I am starting a new position as an assistant professor in the School of Electrical, Computer and Energy Engineering at Arizona State University in August 2023.</mark>
 * [CV](/files/Jiaqi_Gu_CV_EN.pdf)

-I am currently a Ph.D. candidate at the Department of Electrical and Computer Engineering, [The University of Texas at Austin](https://www.utexas.edu/), working with Prof. [David Z. Pan](http://www.ece.utexas.edu/~dpan/) and co-advised by Prof. [Ray T. Chen](http://www.mrc.utexas.edu/people/faculty/ray-chen).
+I am a Ph.D. at the Department of Electrical and Computer Engineering, [The University of Texas at Austin](https://www.utexas.edu/), working with Prof. [David Z. Pan](http://www.ece.utexas.edu/~dpan/) and co-advised by Prof. [Ray T. Chen](http://www.mrc.utexas.edu/people/faculty/ray-chen).
 Previously, I received the B.E. degree in microelectronic science and engineering from [Fudan University](http://www.fudan.edu.cn/en/), in 2018.

 My current research interests include